Thursday, 1 March 2007

 Support networks can be formal, informal, expert, non-expert, online, offline, large or small, or any mix of these depending upon our individual circumstances and needs.

 Formal groups, as the name suggests, is a network specifically designed to help us (and perhaps others) to lose weight and meets formally at regular times and places.
-Examples of a formal group include things like diet clubs or weight watchers meetings, jogging or exercise
+Examples of a formal group include things like diet clubs or weight watchers meetings, jogging or exercise clubs and classes.

 An informal group on the other hand, often just gets together whenever and wherever possible and may just be made up of a group of friends who occasionally chat over lunch or work colleagues who sometimes walk together at lunchtime.